Loreto, Agusan del Sur

 Loreto, officially the Municipality of Loreto (Lungsod sa Loreto; Bayan ng Loreto), is a municipality in the province of Agusan del Sur, Philippines.
-According to the 2020 census, it has a population of 43,880 people.
-Loreto is the largest Municipality in terms of land area in Mindanao.
+According to the 2024 census, it has a population of 43,761 people.
+It is the largest municipality in terms of land area in Mindanao.

 History

-It was in the year 1600 long before Fr.
-Urios came to Agusan in 1880 when the Spaniards first came to the upper reaches of Agusan and discovered the Manobos.
-In convincing the Manobos to organize themselves and live in a settlement/community, the settlement was given the name of "Loreto" in remembrance of Fr.
-Urios town in Spain on March 30, 1965.
+In 1600, the Spanish conquistadors first came to the upper reaches of Agusan.
+In 1879, Fr.
+Saturnino Urios, a Spanish Jesuit missionary from Xativa, came to what was then known as Umajam and met the Manobos.
+Fr.
+Urios convinced the Manobos to relocate into one single settlement that he named as Loreto (not from his town in Spain, as sometimes it's said).

 Rain of fish

 On a rainy morning on January 13, 2012, Loreto became nationally notable when it became the site of a rain of fish.
 Seventy-two small fish were recovered and placed in an aquarium.
 They were about 3 in long and had small spots, but the species remains unknown.
 The Bureau of Fisheries and Aquatic Resources attributes the phenomenon to a waterspout.